bgin/Radar-ElectroOptical-Simulation/README.md

 various modelled components.
 It is a software library of framework and may be used as computational backend of larger program of be connected to GUI front-end.
-Currently only hundreds (circa 400) kernels belonging to AVX512 double and single precision executing path were implemented.
+Currently only a few hundreds (circa 1000) kernels belonging to SSE/AVX/AVX512 double and single precision executing path were implemented.
 All of these kernels compute analytical Radar Cross Section of simple and to lesser extent complex objects.
+Beside aforestated, the Antennae modeling computational kernels were developed which describe various radiation characteristics of different antennae.